reactjs/ko.react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 </Sandpack>

-The issue is with these two lines:
+The issue is with these two lines

 ```js
 setTodos([ ...todos, newTodo]);